 Tropical storm warnings issued for parts of tri-state area as Isaias approaches

-On Monday, tropical storm warnings were issued for coastal counties in New Jersey and Delaware.
-Later in the morning, warnings were issued in inland counties in New Jersey, Delaware, and Pennsylvania, including Philadelphia.
+On Monday, tropical storm warnings were issued for coastal counties in New Jersey and Delaware and inland counties in New Jersey, Delaware, and Pennsylvania, including Philadelphia.

-Isaias was forecast to become a hurricane Monday as it neared landfall in the Carolinas after bands of heavy rain from the tropical storm lashed Florida's east coast.

 The warning means tropical storm-force winds are expected within the next 36 hours.
 Forecasters say there is the potential for winds of 45 to 55 mph with gusts to 75 mph from Tuesday morning into Tuesday evening.